-CV or résumé - arts and culture applicants
+CV or résumé - arts and culture applicants only

 To be eligible for endorsement you must be at an appropriate stage of a professional artistic career, in which you are recognised as a leader or future leader and have a sufficient track record of working professionally.
+For Exceptional Talent we would expect to see a substantial professional track record on your CV from at least the last five years, and for Exceptional Promise from at least the last three years.

-By adding a CV requirement, this will help us better understand what stage of career you are at, and whether this is appropriate for the Global Talent visa.
+By adding a CV requirement, this will help us understand what stage of career you are at, and whether this is appropriate for the Global Talent visa.